KkambizZ/Sudoku-Generator/README.md

 - Navigate to the directory of choice
 - run this command:
 $ java -cp build_name.jar Sudoku.MyMain
-//replace build_name with proper name
+//replace build_name with the exact name of the build